 The effect was achieved thanks to a new font face, bolder numerals and more contemporary combinations of colors with bright red accents strategically placed over the black-and-white background (there are also versions with black and blue dials, but they are not as appealing to my taste.)

-Although not as visually appealing as Glashutte Original’s famous Panorama Date module, the big date indicator still looks both elegant and highly usable, since the Arabic numerals that are painted on its pair of disks are indeed easy to read and, um, big.
+Although not as visually appealing as Glashutte Original’s famous Panorama Date complication module, the big date indicator still looks both elegant and highly usable, since the Arabic numerals that are painted on its pair of disks are indeed easy to read and, um, big.

 It is reported that the watch will be offered either on a stainless steel Chablis bracelet with a folding clasp or on a leather strap.
-Offering personalized “E&C” steel buckle and contrasting stitching, the leather strap isn’t as practical as the bracelet, but it surely does look better with this watch.
+Offering personalized “E&C” steel buckle and contrasting stitching, the leather strap isn’t as practical as the bracelet, but it surely does look better with this version.